The CCEL Vans may be operated only by permanent employees of the University and by CWRU students, all of whom meet the following criteria:

 The following steps must be taken and completed before a Center for Civic Engagement and Learning (CCEL) van may be reserved or driven.
 Those certified to drive the vans must abide by all van use regulations as outlined in the Van Use Packet below.

 - Attend Case Western Reserve University Van Safety Training conducted by the Environmental Health and Safety (EHS) office.
 EHS schedules one-hour driver trainings typically on the first and third Thursday of the month at 9 a.m. and noon.
 Please pre-register for the training; directions to the EHS office can be found on their website.
+The registration form will also show upcoming dates.
 Be sure to keep a copy of the form you are given by EHS upon completion of the training.

 - Download a copy of the CCEL Van Use Packet and read the material thoroughly.
 This packet includes information about the van reservation process, van usage rates, automobile incident procedures, and the van use contract.